 - Low Self-Esteem

-Often, when an individual does not feel his or her own self value, and worthiness for health and happiness, addictive behaviors can provide a sense of power, relief, and/or euphoria.
-When suffering from low self-esteem, happiness is generally obtained from outside sources, rather than from within, opening the door for a sense of higher reward when engaging in pleasurable and exciting behaviors.
+Often, when an individual does not feel his or her self-value, and worthiness for health and happiness, addictive behaviors can provide a sense of power, relief, and euphoria.
+When suffering from low self-esteem, happiness is obtained from outside sources, rather than from within, opening the door for a sense of higher reward when engaging in pleasurable and exciting behaviors.

 - Trauma, Loss, and Guilt